 - 20. WFP's 2018 oversight framework defines its governance and oversight architecture.
 While formal governing bodies hold senior management to account for risk management, on a day-to-day basis risk management is everyone's responsibility.
 Managers and employees who fail to consider risk in the planning, implementation and refining of their activities will face obstacles in achieving their objectives.
 Effective risk management engages employees at all levels and allows risks to be escalated to the appropriate level of decision-making. - 21.
-Three lines of defence: WFP has adopted the three lines of defence model.
-14 Under the model, risk roles and responsibilities are distributed by activity between "first line" risk decision-makers who own and manage risk as part of day-to-day work, "second line" managers and functional Risk Leads who monitor risk and controls, set standards and define overall risk appetite, and "third line" independent assurance.
-All actors within the three lines of defence are accountable to the Executive Director,15 who in turn is accountable to the Executive Board.
+Three lines of defense: WFP has adopted the three lines of defense model.15 Under the model, risk roles and responsibilities are distributed by activity between "first line" risk decision-makers who own and manage risk as part of day-to-day work, "second line" managers and functional Risk Leads who monitor risk and controls, set standards and define overall risk appetite, and "third line" independent assurance16.
+The model is further described in the 2018 Oversight Framework.17 All actors within the three lines of defense are accountable to the Executive Director, who in turn is accountable to the Executive Board.